Full Swing (game show)

-Full Swing was a short-lived game show that combined general knowledge questions and the game of golf which aired on BBC1 for one series from 25 May to 27 July 1996.
-The programme was hosted by Jimmy Tarbuck with voice overs by Rosemarie Ford.
-The show was inspired by (and produced by the team behind) the BBC's popular Big Break, which featured snooker (and in turn, was influenced by ITV's long-running darts quiz, Bullseye).
-However, unlike the long-running Big Break and Bullseye, Full Swing did not catch on and only ran for one series.
+Full Swing is a British game show that aired on BBC1 from 25 May to 27 July 1996 and hosted by Jimmy Tarbuck with voice overs by Rosemarie Ford.

+Format

 Round 1: Three for the Tee

 The contestant's celebrity guests use a golf simulator of famous golf courses.
 The celeb swings – the ball landing on the green or a hazard.
 The contestant is asked questions by cards.
 A correct answer gives a boost toward the pin.

 Whichever 2 pairs gets closest to the pin goes through to round 2; the one who gets the least is eliminated and wins a consolation prize through a bonus game called Crazy Consolation.

 Round 2: Fairway Or Foul

 In this round, the contestant answers a question to make the celeb hit the ball to the green, however, there are hazards.